 -

 Dissolution of Ionic Compounds: When ionic compounds dissolve in water or other polar solvents, the ionic bonds holding the crystal lattice together are broken.
-For example, the dissolution of copper(II) sulfate (CuSO₄):
+As an example, the dissolution of copper(II) sulfate (CuSO₄):

 -